 i) Salespersons may not prepare demand estimation with seriousness and care

 ii) The salesperson may not have the required knowledge and experience

 iii) Each salesperson has knowledge about a small portion of the market, thus, predicting total demand on this may be risky.

 This technique was developed at RAND Corporation in the 1950s.
 It is a group process where experts in the field of marketing research make demand forecasting.
 The experts are interrogated through a sequence of questionnaires in which responses to the first questionnaire are used to prepare the second questionnaire.
 The information available to some experts is shared with all experts for forecasting.
 This method is used for long term forecasting to estimate potential sales for new products.
 This method presumes two conditions:-

-1)The panellists must be rich in expertise, knowledge and experience.
+1)The panelists must be rich in expertise, knowledge, and experience.

 2)The conductors are objective in their job.
 This method saves time and other resources.

 It was originally developed by Delbecq and Vandeven.
 It is a further modification of the Delphi method.
 In this technique, a panel of 3-4 groups of up to 10 experts is created and allowed to interact, discuss, and rank all suggestions.

 In the first phase of this technique, experts are asked to speak to each other while sitting together.
 The experts are asked to write down a list of ideas regarding the questions needing forecast.
 After writing down the ideas, the administrator asks each expert to share the best idea and show that on the flip chart.
 The ideas from all the experts are shown on the flip chart and about 15-20 ideas have emerged.
 In this phase, no discussion takes place whereas only ideas are examined.